How to Grow Winter Squash in the UK: From Seed to Stored Harvest

 • smaller varieties that do not store as long

-• anything that feels softer than the others
+• anything with soft spots or a softer feel than the others

 Keep your cleanest, hardest, fully ripe squash for later in winter.